-A post on Data Center Knowledge blames the 365 Main problems on generator failures.
+A post (no longer available) on Data Center Knowledge blames the 365 Main problems on generator failures.
 365 Main has also posted a status update about the July 24th San Francisco Power Incident.
 The update says 365 Main is "still investigating the root cause of why certain generators did not start when called on for back-up power."

 Posted on July 25, 2007